R&H Logo

 What is a Common Law Marriage?

 A common-law marriage is formed when both parties mutually agree to live as a married couple.
-The parties must then follow up this agreement by “holding themselves out” to their community as a married couple.
+The parties must follow this agreement by presenting themselves as a married couple to their community.

 This can include:

 No licenses, ceremonies, or papers are needed to establish its validity.
-However, it is important to have a paper trail evidencing that a common law marriage does in fact exist.
+However, conduct of the parties, their history, even a paper trail evidencing the existence of a common-law marriage is vital.
 For example, if you do not file your taxes as married jointly, a Court may not only question the validity of the common law marriage, but it could result in tax fraud implications as well.

-Those in a common-law marriage enjoy the same rights and duties as individuals in a formally recognized marriage.
-They are entitled to the same divorce process, as well.
+Those in a common-law marriage enjoy almost all of the rights and duties as individuals in a formally recognized marriage.
+They are also generally entitled to the same divorce process.

 When Parties No Longer Agree

-A paper trail is crucial because, unfortunately, mutual agreement often flies out the window when these couples split.
+A paper trail or other evidence is critical because the “mutual agreement” often flies out the window when common-law couples split.
 Typically, the partner with fewer assets will push for marriage recognition entitling them to divorce benefits like:

 • Spousal maintenance, and